Ajaypal91/DistributedComputing/DFS-With-Root/README.md

 3) Run the Main java file.</br>

 On executing the Main Program the program will ask to pick the root processor based on the ID.
-(Graph is image shown below).
+(Graph is based on the structure provided in the class / shown below).

 <h1>Graph Used For Program</h1>